 Find out more about all English Language requirements here.

-We are currently offering a 10% Early Bird Discount for anyone joining this programme before October 2018.
+We are currently offering a 10% Early Bird Discount to eligible professionals joining this programme.
+To find out if you are eligible, please contact our Enrolment team.

-For more information about this or the financial support available, please visit our Fees and Funding pages.
+For more information on our payment structures and financing your degree, please visit our Fees and Funding pages.

 Manchester Met Business School has a long-standing reputation for excellence in teaching Human Resource Management to CIPD standards.
 We have strong links with the institution, which is growing increasingly international and has members located in South East Asia, South America, Latin America, Africa, Middle East, Europe and beyond.